bcanute/RepData_PeerAssessment1/PA1_template.md

 ## RStudioGD
 ##         2
 ```

+#### Commentary

+The second histogram of the amended data, when compared with the first histogram of the original data, indicates a slight heightening of the middle of the distribution, which is as expected, given the use of average values to impute the missing data.
+Alternative strategies may need to be explored.

 ### Calculate and report the mean and median total number of steps taken per day.

 #### Commentary